 - Make Payments +

 For many business owners, Delaware is the popular choice when it comes to incorporating their business.

 This is due to Delaware's strong legal climate which has been ranked No.1 in the U.S. many times.
 Delaware is known for legally separating members of an LLC from the debts of the LLC, thus protecting their personal assets.

 By incorporating your business in Delaware, your business is considered domestic to Delaware and foreign to every other state.

-The process in which a Delaware LLC will get permission to operate in a foreign state is called foreign qualification.
-To foreign qualify your Delaware LLC in Arizona, you will need to follow Arizona's application process, pay their state fee, and obtain a certificate of good standing from Delaware.
-This certificate of good standing must be current within 60 days.
-Often clients will reach out to their Delaware registered agent for help with this qualification, however Harvard Business Services is able to assist with this service regardless of whether they are the registered agent in Delaware.
+The process in which a Delaware LLC will get permission to operate in a foreign state is called Foreign Qualification.
+To foreign qualify your Delaware LLC in Arizona, you will need to follow Arizona's application process, pay their state fee, and obtain a Certificate of Good Standing from Delaware.

-Arizona does not have a publication requirement unless specifically required by the county of your registered agent.
+Arizona does not have a publication requirement unless specifically required by the county of your Registered Agent.
 There is also no annual reporting requirement for Arizona.
-Please keep in mind that once registered as a foreign entity in Arizona, your Delaware LLC will still be responsible for staying in good standing in Delaware by maintaining a registered agent and paying the annual Delaware franchise tax before June 1 each year.
+Please keep in mind that once registered as a foreign entity in Arizona, your Delaware LLC will still be responsible for staying in good standing in Delaware by maintaining a Registered Agent and paying the annual Franchise Tax before June 1 each year.